 Outstanding Early Investigator Award

 This award recognizes an outstanding research effort by an early-stage investigator in the field of sleep or circadian research.
 The basis for evaluation of a candidate is a single, peer-reviewed publication reporting original research (not a review), supported by a senior investigator’s letter of recommendation that must address specific elements described below.
-The candidate must be the first author; and the article must be published or accepted for publication in 2022.
+The candidate must be the first author; and the article must be published or accepted for publication between January 1, 2024 and December 31, 2024.

 To be eligible, the candidate must: